Non Surgical Hair Loss Treatment

 For your PRP research starter, Healthline has an informative article about PRP for hair loss that you may find useful

-Guide price is £350 per session or a package of three for £1000 dependent on individual requirements.
+Guide price is £350 per session dependent on individual requirements.
 Following your consultation with the PRP technician you will receive your personal quote.

 The therapy begins by taking a small amount of blood from the patient’s arm.
 The blood is put into a machine.
 Spinning at high speed (centrifuge) to separate the platelets and plasma from the red blood cells.
-This plasma, rich in platelets and growth factors, is then injected into the scalp at th
+This plasma, rich in platelets and growth factors, is then injected into the scalp.

 Each session takes approximately 30-60 minutes.